So Type 2 Diabetes Can Be Reversed?

 5 Research-Backed Ways to Reverse Diabetes

-The good news is that there are multiple, evidence-based steps that you can take to reverse insulin resistance and type 2 diabetes effectively, and almost all of them are sustainable, positive, long-term lifestyle changes.
+The good news is that there are multiple, evidence-based steps that you can take to reverse insulin resistance, high blood sugar levels, and type 2 diabetes effectively, and almost all of them are sustainable, positive, long-term lifestyle changes.

 Adjust Your Diet | The Most Powerful Prevention and Reversal

-Eliminating refined sugars and artificial sweeteners is a good start, but the best lifestyle to reverse insulin resistance is a low-fat, plant-based, whole-food diet.
-This diet doesn’t require portion control or calorie restrictions, and instead focuses on foods that increase your insulin sensitivity.
+Eliminating refined sugars and artificial sweeteners is a good start, but the best lifestyle to reverse insulin resistance and get your blood sugar levels back to normal is a low-fat, plant-based, whole-food diet.
+This isn't a 'very-low-calorie diet' and doesn’t require strict portion control or calorie restriction.
+Instead, it focuses on foods that increase your insulin sensitivity and blood glucose control.

-Myth Busting: There has been a recent trend in diabetes treatment to recommend high-fat, low-carbohydrate diets.
-While these diets have positive short-term results, in the long run they actually worsen your diabetes health.
-See our article on debunking these myths to learn why.
+Myth Busting: There has been a recent trend in diabetes treatment to recommend high-fat, low-carbohydrate diets like the ketogenic diet.
+While a low-carbohydrate diet can have positive short-term results like weight loss and slightly lower blood sugar levels, in the long run, these diets actually worsen your diabetes health.
+See our article on debunking these myths of a low-carbohydrate diet (like the ketogenic diet) to learn why.

 Daily Movement | A Positive Feedback Loop